Video compression picture types: Summary

 A sequence of video frames, consisting of two keyframes (I), one forward-predicted frame (P) and one bi-directionally predicted frame (B).

 Three types of pictures (or frames) are used in video compression: I, P, and B frames.

-An I‑frame (intra-coded picture) is a complete image, like a JPG or BMP image file.
+An I‑frame (intra-coded picture) is a self-contained image, like a JPG or BMP image file.

-A P‑frame (Predicted picture) holds only the changes in the image from a previous frame.
-For example, in a scene where a car moves across a stationary background, only the car's movements need to be encoded.
-The encoder does not need to store the unchanging background pixels in the P‑frame, thus saving space.
-P‑frames are also known as delta‑frames.
+A P‑frame (predicted picture) allows each macroblock to be predicted from a region of any previously decoded frame that is in the decoded frame buffer.
+The encoder does not need to resend regions that have not changed at all relative to a previously decoded frame, thus saving space.

-A B‑frame (Bidirectional predicted picture) saves even more space by using differences between the current frame and both the preceding and following frames to specify its content.
+A B‑frame (bidirectional predicted picture) saves even more space by generating more precise macroblock predictions.
+They do so by allowing each macroblock to be predicted by combining regions from each of two previously decoded frame that are in the decoded frame buffer, typically one frame that precedes it in display order and one that follows it.

 P and B frames are also called inter frames.
 The order in which the I, P and B frames are arranged is called the group of pictures.
-Video frames contain presentation timestamp (PTS) and decoding timestamp (DTS) values to keep the frames in correct order for decoding and displaying.

 Pictures/frames

-While the terms "frame" and "picture" are often used interchangeably, the term picture is a more general notion, as a picture can be either a frame or a field.
+While the terms frame and picture are often used interchangeably, picture is a more general notion, as a picture can be either a frame or a field.
 A frame is a complete image, and a field is the set of odd-numbered or even-numbered scan lines composing a partial image.
 For example, an HD 1080 picture has 1080 lines (rows) of pixels.
 An odd field consists of pixel information for lines 1, 3, 5, ..., 1079.
 An even field has pixel information for lines 2, 4, 6, ..., 1080.
-When video is sent in interlaced-scan format, each frame is sent in two fields, the field of odd-numbered lines followed by the field of even-numbered lines.
+When video is sent in interlaced-scan format, fields are sent in sequence, alternating between odd-line fields and even-line fields, with each carrying half as much information as a frame would but separated in time like sequential frames (that is, a given odd-line field represents a time between that of the preceding even-line field and the following even-line field).

 A frame used as a reference for predicting other frames is called a reference frame.

-Frames encoded without information from other frames are called I-frames.
-Frames that use prediction from a single preceding reference frame (or a single frame for prediction of each region) are called P-frames.
-B-frames use prediction from a (possibly weighted) average of two reference frames, one preceding and one succeeding.
+A frame encoded as a complete still image without information from other frames is called an I-frame.
+A frame that uses prediction from a single preceding reference frame (or a single frame for prediction of each region) is a P-frame.
+A B-frame uses prediction from a (possibly weighted) average of two reference frames, one preceding and one succeeding.

 Slices

 In the H.264/MPEG-4 AVC standard, the granularity of prediction types is brought down to the "slice level."
 A slice is a spatially distinct region of a frame that is encoded separately from any other region in the same frame.
-I-slices, P-slices, and B-slices take the place of I, P, and B frames.
+I-slices, P-slices, and B-slices take the place of I-, P-, and B-frames.